gaepdit/sbeap/docs/Role capabilities.md

 Users in the Site Maintenance role can:

-* Edit the lookup tables used for drop-down lists (Action Item Types and Agencies).
+* Edit the lookup tables used for drop-down lists (Action Item Types, Agencies, and Offices).